Summary

 Necklace made for Jenny Bannister by Fitzroy jeweller William Llewellyn Griffiths for the opening of the 2007 Melbourne Fashion Festival at Government House.
 She wore it as a symbol of her anger, while informally meeting with politicians to discuss the demise of Australian manufacture and design.

-Was also worn by Jenny during the 2007 Fashion Show episode of the game show Family Feud, hosted by Bert Newton on Network Ten.
-Also worn during a 2009 ABC 7.30 Report interview about the closing of her business, which was partly due to the inability to have her clothing manufactured in Australia.
+The neckalce was also worn by Jenny during the 2007 Fashion Show episode of the Australian television game show Family Feud, hosted by Bert Newton on Network Ten.
+It was again worn during a 2009 ABC television 7.30 Report interview about the closing of her business, which was partly due to the inability to have her clothing manufactured in Australia.

 It is part of the archives of Jenny Bannister, documenting her fashion design educational and vocational life, from the late 1960s until 2009.